Michaelpalacce/HomeLab/README.md

 - Boot into raspbian os and update the system `sudo apt upgrade -y`
 - Run: `sudo raspi-config` and change your bootloader version to latest, then change the boot order to boot from USB storage

-### My SSD drive has UAS
+### My SSD drive has UAS and it's not letting me boot
 Oh boy are you in for a treat :)
+- Now the problem here is not all manufacturers who claim UASP support actually do.
+The problem may also come from the enclosure.
-- What I noticed is that if you ... ahem "connect the usb half-assed ( aka not fully connected )" the pi boots fine ( easiest way to do this is to first boot it without anything and start slowly inserting the usb ).
+- What I noticed is that if you ... ahem "connect the usb half-assed ( aka not fully connected )" the pi boots fine.
+ ( easiest way to do this is to first boot it without anything and start slowly inserting the usb ).
 So do that and let the pi boot
 - After that, login to the Ubuntu Server and run `lsusb`.
 Get the ID of your SSD ( make sure it's the SSD, it will be named accordingly )
 - `sudo nano /etc/modprobe.d/blacklist.conf` and add a new directive `blacklist uas` somewhere in the file